MichaelRFairhurst/DartNAD0/README.md

 ```

 The command line interface supports multiple engines.
 Use `xmm` to specify the
 expectiminimax engine, and `mcts` to use monte-carlo tree search.
+Alternatively,
+serve an engine with `serve [engine]`, and connect to it with
+`served localhost:port`.

-Run `help` to
-see all available engines.
+Run `help` to see all available engines.

 Basic usage: